-Working with Buyers and Sellers
+Working with Buyers & Sellers

-1. Getting Started: Compliance and Client Engagement
+Getting Started: Compliance and Client Engagement

 Before you begin working with any client, regulatory compliance is critical.
 Under BCFSA requirements, two forms must be presented at the outset: